DARTH-git/dampack/cran-comments.md

 1) this package is a new submission

 This is a new submission in the sense that the package has not yet been accepted to CRAN, but this is not my first time submitting the package.
-I mistakenly deleted the file specifying that the package had already been submitted to CRAN and never committed the package after using devtools::release().
-I'm not sure, but the inclusion of this file might have altered this particular note.

 2) Possibly mis-spelled words in DESCRIPTION:
    Hunink (27:50)